 The student begins with Unit II (Module B) and now does two lessons each week (as in the two-year plan), but still reserves Friday for review, or math games, etc. The student will have then covered half the program by the end of year two.

-The student will now begin with unit IV (Module D), and do a new lesson every other day, as in the two-year plan.
+The student will now begin with Unit V (Module D), and do a new lesson every other day, as in the two-year plan.
 This will allow the student to complete the program by the end of year three.

 THREE-YEAR PLAN (variation)